kihenkel/financial-buckets/README.md

 The backend is database-agnostic, meaning that any database can be added via an adapter.
 Currently the only supported database is MongoDB, but more adapters can be added.

+### Migrations
+For MongoDB migrations this app is using [migrate-mongo](https://www.npmjs.com/package/migrate-mongo).

 ## Deployment
 Being a Next.js app the deployment works best in Vercel, but the app can be deployed anywhere with the necessary configuration.